open-telemetry/opentelemetry.io/content/en/docs/collector/management.md

   example to apply a configuration or to upgrade it.
 Note that the supervisor/telemetry communication is not part of OpAMP.

-Let's have a look at a concrete deployment:
+Let's have a look at a concrete setup:

 ![OpAMP example setup](/img/docs/OTel_OpAMP.svg)